MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

   -PublicIpAddressId $pip.Id `
   -NetworkSecurityGroupId $nsg.Id

-## Create a virtual machine
+## Create a VM
 <#
-Create a virtual machine configuration.
-This configuration includes the settings used when deploying the virtual machine.
-For example: user credentials, size, and the virtual machine image.
+Create a VM configuration.
+This configuration includes the settings used when deploying the VM.
+For example: user credentials, size, and the VM image.
 #>

 # Define a credential object.